nicoladj77/all-in-one-event-calendar-skeleton-addon/all-in-one-event-calendar-skeleton-addon.md

 Core Debug
 ==========
-There is one feature, which you may find useful during development, which is called Core debug.
+There is one feature, called Core debug, which you may find useful during development.
 You may enable it by adding the following line to your [`wp-config.php`](http://codex.wordpress.org/Editing_wp-config.php)) file:
 ```php
 define( 'AI1EC_DEBUG', true );